-Premiering in the US and UK last Friday, Everybody’s Everything is a predictably gutting watch.
+Premiering in the U.S. this week, Everybody’s Everything is a predictably gutting watch.
 The two-hour documentary tracks Lil Peep’s life in full, tracing his rise to fame through home videos, tour footage, and interviews, before reaching the questionably included but inevitable 911 call from the tour bus where he died from an accidental drug overdose on November 15, 2017, at the age of 21.

 Co-directed by Sebastian Jones and Ramez Silyan, and executive produced by Terrance Malick, Liza Womack (Peep’s mother) and Sarah Stennet (CEO of First Access Entertainment, Peep's management company), Everybody’s Everything is a fitting title.
 As a son, star, and an investment, Lil Peep had a lot riding on him when he died, and that becomes increasingly apparent throughout the documentary, which starts off as an act of remembrance but gives way to finger-pointing in terms of who’s responsible for his death.
 Blame games are understandable in a situation when someone’s death probably could have been avoided, but it’s debatable how much they matter to a documentary whose concluding point can only be that the whole thing is deeply sad.

 This is all made more complicated by the fact that last month Womack filed a lawsuit against First Access Entertainment for negligence, breach of contract, and wrongful death, among other charges.
 First Access has since denied these allegations, but the suit certainly casts things in a different light.
 Now, we’re left with a documentary that sets up one thing and a lawsuit that alleges another.